Subject Matter

 2. Exclusion of Liability

-b) incorrect, incomplete or outdated information provided by Members or third parties;
+b) Incorrect, incomplete, or outdated information provided by Members or third parties.

-3. Liability of the Member
+3. Member’s Liability

 4. Indemnification

-a) the Member’s use of the Platform;
+a) The Member’s use of the Platform.

 5. Security and Risks